-All Departments and Divisions, Including Open and 4-H/FFA Will enter exhibits online at http://andersoncofair.fairentry.com
+All Departments and Divisions, including Open

+and 4-H/FFA, will enter exhibits online at

+http://andersoncofair.fairentry.com

-4-H/FFA Pre-entry June 15-July 7 \All 4-H/FFA exhibitors must pre-enter by June 30 or they will incur a \$25 late fee.
-Entries will NOT be added at the fair in the 4-H division, you may enter it in open class.
+\All 4-H/FFA exhibitors must pre-enter by July 2 or they will incur a \$25 late fee.
+Entries will NOT be added at the fair in the 4-H division; you may enter it in open class.